Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 I find a visual breather in JJ Adams’ artwork throughout the restaurant.
 Vibrant, bold, pops of culture with grit.
 My favourite?
 Her Majesty, regal and reimagined.

 But before I can linger long, I’m interrupted by indulgence: a caviar topped waffle.
 Optional, but for birthdays?
 Mandatory.
-The salty rich-i-ness of the caviar is laced with syrupy sweetness.
+The salty rich-i-ness of the caviar laced with syrupy sweetness.
 I’m confused.
 Thrilled.
 Emotionally unprepared for how well syrup and caviar get along.
 Is this how matches made in heaven are suppose to go?

 I’ve lost count of the courses.
 I believe I’m finished.
 I’m not.
 Here is where gratitude kicks in for choosing the menu I did.
-The intermission is welcomed too.
+The intermission welcomed too.

 Balmoral chicken with basil and asparagus follows.
 It's haggis in disguise.
 Technically clever but my least favourite.